 Revenue is the gross amount that a company earns from its principal operations such as a bakery selling bread and pastries.
 It includes all the funds that are coming in from these operations without accounting for any expenses.

 Expenses are the costs of conducting business.
-Some examples include cost of goods sold, administrative costs, legal fees, insurance costs, office supplies, rent, repair, maintenance costs, and many more.
-When you subtract all expenses from revenue you arrive at the net profit or net income.
+Some examples include the cost of goods sold, administrative costs, legal fees, insurance costs, office supplies, rent, repair, maintenance costs, and many more.
+When you subtract all expenses from the revenue you arrive at the net profit or net income.

 Net Income is the net of everything or revenue minus all expenses, including taxes.